-3.3 Bottom Ash
+3.3 Bottom Ash Handling

-Bottom ash is produced by the operating unit and is wet sluiced to the BAP complex.
-While one section of the complex is used to collect the bottom ash during unit operation, the other section is isolated and taken out-of-service.
-The out-of-service section is drained and the ash is dewatered.
-As the BAP complex retrofit activities proceed, the wet sluiced bottom ash system is being transitioned to one that relies on fully submerged, under-hopper drag conveyors to transfer ash from the steam generator ash hopper.
+Bottom ash produced by the operating unit is transferred from the steam generator ash hopper by fully submerged, under-hopper drag conveyors.
 The bottom ash is then transferred to a partially submerged dewatering conveyor.
 The dewatered ash is transferred into partially enclosed temporary storage bunkers.
-The dewatered bottom ash (from either the BAP complex or the new dewatering conveyor system) is then loaded onto trucks for transport to the landfill.
+The dewatered bottom ash is then loaded onto trucks for transport to the landfill.
+Prior to completion of the BAP complex repurposing activities, bottom ash was collected in the bottom of the steam generator and wet sluiced to the former BAP complex during unit operations.

 While the bottom ash typically remains wet, depending on the amount of moisture remaining in the ash and seasonal conditions, there may be fugitive emissions from the pile or truck loading activities.
 A review of potential control measures concluded that the applicable and appropriate options consist of: watering, chemical suppressant application, and minimizing drop height.
 Water or chemical dust suppressant is applied to the pile to minimize fugitive emissions as needed.
 Water spray is applied as needed to the material handling activities and the drop from the loader into the trucks is minimized to further minimize fugitive emissions.
-Enclosures, compaction and daily cover at the landfill are not applicable given the size of the area and characteristics of the material.
+Enclosures, compaction, and daily cover at the landfill are not applicable given the size of the area and characteristics of the material.